awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

 Processing completed   Buffers: 1, Events: 3, EventsLost: 0 :: Format Errors: 0, Unknowns: 3
 Event traces dumped to d:\rdsdbdata\Log\msdtc_<timestamp>.log
 ```
 You can use the detailed information to query the name of the generated log file\.
-For more information about downloading log files from the RDS DB instance, see [Working with Amazon RDS database log files](USER_LogAccess.md)\.
+For more information about downloading log files from the RDS DB instance, see [Monitoring Amazon RDS log files](USER_LogAccess.md)\.
 The trace session logs remain on the instance for 35 days\.
 Any older trace session logs are automatically deleted\.

 **Example of STATUS tracing action**